nodesecurityscan/node-production-scan/README.md

 Stop treating all npm audit vulnerabilities as real production risks.

-Most of them are NOT exploitable in production runtime — this tool shows you which ones actually are.
+Most of them are NOT exploitable in the production runtime — this tool shows you which ones actually are.

 This tool helps you understand: